Marslanali/cpp-learning-fom-demonstration/README.md

 git clone https://github.com/Marslanali/CPP_learning_from_demonstration.git

 cd CPP_learning_from_demonstration-master
 mkdir build
 cd build
 cmake ..
 make

 **Data for example codes**
-The data folder contains test data which constitutes of 4 demonstrations.
-Demonstrations consists of cartesian trajectories of 3 DOF robot.
+The data folder contains the test data which constitutes of 4 demonstrations.
+The collected demonstratiosn consists of cartesian trajectories of 3 DOF robot.